GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 ### Update Site Registration

-The `send` method can be used to update an existing client in the OP.
-Fields like Authorization redirect url, post logout url, scope, client secret and other fields, can be updated using this method.
+The `send` method can be used to update an existing client in the OpenID Connect Provider (OP).
+Fields like Authorization Redirect URL, Post Logout URL, Scope, Client Secret and other fields can be updated using this method.

 **Required parameters:**